-Who: NOLABA, GNO, Inc., Tourism agencies When: Next five years Resources: Business support, NOTMC
+Who: NOLABA, GNO, Inc., Tourism agencies

+Resources: Business support, NOTMC
-Work with key employers to provide financial incentives for young professionals such as partial tuition rebates or student loan deferrals for graduating students who commit to stay in New Orleans such as the software engineering program between GE and the University of New Orleans.

-Support medium-priced housing near downtown core or transportation hubs and smart city features.
+- > Work with key employers to provide financial incentives for young professionals such as partial tuition rebates or student loan deferrals for graduating students who commit to stay in New Orleans such as the software engineering program between GE and the University of New Orleans - > Support medium-priced housing near downtown core or transportation hubs and smart city features (See 9.A. for more details.) - 3.
+Include lifestyle preferences of young professionals in housing, urban design and transportation planning.

-3. Include lifestyle preferences of young professionals in housing, urban design, and transportation planning.
-Who: NOLABA, NORA, CPC When: Next five years Resources: Business support, CPC, NORA
+Who: NOLABA, NORA, CPC When: Next five years

+Resources: Business support, CPC, NORA